All photography by Jeff Dailey

 Story-driven work rooted in real people and places.

-From feature documentaries to long-term projects with foundations and community organizations, as well as family legacy films.
+From feature documentaries to long-term projects with foundations and community organizations, as well as privately commissioned documentary films about individuals or families.

 What We've Achieved (well, some of it)